Menopause and bone health: A guide to eating well for your bones

 • 2 spears broccoli

 The Royal Osteoporosis Society recommends for those who already have osteoporosis and are taking an osteoporosis medication that calcium intake should be increased to 1000mg per day.
 This may not be achievable through diet alone.
-If you have a strong family history of osteoporosis, have a history of being underweight, a history of anorexia nervosa, are a smoker or drink alcohol in excess, you could be at a greater risk of developing osteoporosis and may wish to speak to you GP or pharmacist about whether a calcium supplement would be appropriate for you.
+If you have a strong family history of osteoporosis, have a history of being underweight, a history of anorexia nervosa, are a smoker or drink alcohol in excess, you could be at a greater risk of developing osteoporosis and may wish to speak to your GP or pharmacist about whether a calcium supplement would be appropriate for you.

 Don’t forget Vitamin D